prettyirrelevant/bridgebloc/README.md

 - **Spread the Word**: Help us reach more enthusiasts by sharing the project with your network.
 The more creators and collectors we bring together, the stronger our community becomes.
 - **Feature Requests**: If you have ideas for new features or improvements, share them with us!
 We're excited to hear how we can enhance the marketplace to better serve the community.
 - **Code Contributions**: Developers can contribute by submitting pull requests.
 Whether it's fixing bugs, optimizing code, or adding new functionalities, your code contributions are invaluable.
 - **Bug Reports and Feedback**: If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
-Your feedback helps us maintain a high-quality marketplace experience.

 ## 👥 Team